BurritoFreak/BurritoFreak/README.md

-### Hi there 👋
+<h1 align="center">BurritoFreak</h1>

+Hi!
 I am BurritoFreak.
 I am a Mechanical Engineer with a passion for coding, gaming, streaming, photography and a lot of other things.

 - I'm currently working on a D&D website and a Twitch/Discord bot
 - I'm currently learning React.js